Locations:

 What does chemical pregnancy bleeding look like?

-The bleeding from a chemical pregnancy may look and feel differently for different people.
+The bleeding from a chemical pregnancy can look and feel different for everyone.
 Your period may feel normal, or you may notice that it’s heavier than usual and causing you to cramp more.
 Sometimes, the bleeding begins as spotting and then gets really heavy, with blood clots.

 What causes a chemical pregnancy?

 No one knows exactly why an embryo stops developing during a chemical pregnancy.
-Likely, the embryo stops developing because of a problem in its genetic makeup, or DNA.
-Sometimes, an embryo doesn’t take hold, or implant, in the uterus lining the way it needs to in order to grow.
-As a result, your hCG levels drop, and pregnancy tests come back negative.
+Likely, the embryo stops developing because of a problem in its genetic makeup or DNA.
+Sometimes, an embryo doesn’t take hold, or implant, in the uterine lining the way it needs to in order to grow.
+But once your HCG levels drop below a certain point, a pregnancy test will come back negative.

 Diagnosis and Tests